aridlehoover/manager-README/AGILITY.md

 - **Daily Cycle** &mdash; Near the beginning of the team's workday, members of the team should share their status with each other and with stakeholders.
 Impediments can be raised in this context, but team members should not wait to seek help when stuck.

 - **Stories and Epics** &mdash; Product requirements should be expressed in the form of short stories told from the perspective of an end-user or collaborating system.
 These stories should include the actor, the action, and the motivation for the actor to take the action.
 Most importantly, each story should specify the criteria under which it will be accepted as complete.
 Collections of related stories are called epics.

+- **Small Releases** &mdash; Software should be delivered in small increments.
+The smaller the increment, the lower the risk, the less time it should take, and the faster customers can begin deriving value from the new code, which is the whole point.

 ## Conclusion